The vital importance of literacy

 The report highlights that literacy is the cornerstone of all learning.
 Students who develop strong reading skills are more likely to excel across subjects in school and gain access to significantly greater opportunities throughout their lives.

-1. Decoding – recognising written letters and converting them into sounds to form words.
+1. Decoding – recognising written letters and converting them into sounds to form words

-2. Language comprehension – understanding the meaning of words, sentences and texts.
+2. Language comprehension – understanding the meaning of words, sentences and texts

-To develop these abilities, children need teaching in six areas: oral language skills, phonological awareness, systematic phonics instruction, reading fluency, reading comprehension strategies, and writing skills.
+To develop these abilities, children need teaching in 6 areas: oral language skills, phonological awareness, systematic phonics instruction, reading fluency, reading comprehension strategies, and writing skills.
+The report urges education policymakers to adopt evidence-based approaches and recommends:

 • adapting instructions for different languages while following core evidence-based principles